bywires/bywires-pelican/content/articles/exceptions-as-part-of-regular-control-flow.md

 like Python's StopIteration?"
 One line later its mentioned.
 Yay!
 This article may be reading my mind.
-I do wonder if the fact that StopIteration exist in [Python][], [Ruby][], and [Javascript][] now might start to carve away at [exception/null failure/absence debate][].
+I do wonder if the fact that StopIteration exist in [Python][], [Ruby][], and [Javascript][] now might start to carve away at [exception/null failure/absence debate](|filename|/articles/exceptions-vs-null.md).
 I'd like to know more about the decision making that went into the the design of feature but so far have failed to find any discussions on the matter.